JelmervanL/LAMAS/docs/index.md

     whose identity is known to the least amount of Good agents.

   - **Merlin**
-    When the party leader is the Merlin it behaves the same as a team Good member.
+    When the party leader is Merlin it behaves the same as a team Good member.
 Because Merlin knows the identity of all agents, Merlin will only choose players randomly out of the group of team Good to send on a quest.